microsoft/vscode-docs/docs/remote/vsonline.md

 Example customizations include:

-* Setting which Linux-based operating system to use
+* Setting which Linux-based operating system to use.
-* Automatically installing various tools, runtimes, and frameworks
+* Automatically installing various tools, runtimes, and frameworks.
-* Forwarding commonly used ports
+* Forwarding commonly used ports.
-* Setting environment variables
+* Setting environment variables.
-* Configuring editor settings and installing preferred extensions
+* Configuring editor settings and installing preferred extensions.

-See [VS Online Configuring documentation](https://docs.microsoft.com/visualstudio/online/reference/configuring) for VS Online specific `devcontainer.json` settings.
+See the [VS Online Configuring documentation](https://docs.microsoft.com/visualstudio/online/reference/configuring) for VS Online specific `devcontainer.json` settings.

 ## Dotfile per user configuration

 Dotfiles are files whose filename begins with a dot (.).
-They typically contain configuration information for various applications and can control how terminals, editors, source control, and various other tools behave. `.bashrc`, `.gitignore` and `.editorconfig` are examples of dotfiles commonly used by developers.
+They typically contain configuration information for applications and can control how terminals, editors, source control, and various other tools behave. `.bashrc`, `.gitignore` and `.editorconfig` are examples of dotfiles commonly used by developers.

 You can specify a GitHub repo containing your dotfiles, a target location for the files, as well as install commands when creating a VS Online environment.